vet-Q/Biotools/README.md

 ## Overview

-NOMADIC is a collection of python scripts for analysing long read data generated from Plasmodium falciparum malaria.
+NOMADIC is a collection of python scripts for analysing long read data generated from *Plasmodium falciparum* malaria.
 The scripts are assembled into a pipeline that can be run locally or on an Oracle Grid Engine cluster.

 At present, the focus is nanopore data generated for a panel of target amplicons.

 ## Install
-First, we build a virtual environment included all dependencies using `conda`:
+First, we build a virtual environment including all dependencies using `conda`:

 ```
 conda update conda